White-Raven/A-RAVEN-gdprcookies/README.md

 So unless something goes very wrong and I need a fall back method, it won't ever be active again till the day it will be deleted.
 So I'm leaving it here for posterity.

-(note that the accompagnying html/php code has been simplifed to not included the live-site's toggleable capabilities.)